garethtdavies/mina-payout-script/README.md

 ## MinaExplorer Payout Script

-This implementation relies on data from Minaexplorer.com.
-A more generally applicable version that takes in a staking ledger and uses the archive node is available here https://github.com/jrwashburn/mina-pool-payout and is strongly recommended.
+This implementation relies on data from minaexplorer.com.
+A more generally applicable version that takes in a staking ledger and uses the archive node is available here https://github.com/jrwashburn/mina-pool-payout and is **strongly** recommended.
+Additional sources for this script will be available soon.
+The algorithms slightly differ so the outputs from both scripts may not be exactly equal but should be close enough to compare.

 This is a proof of concept implementation of this [staking calculation](https://docs.minaexplorer.com/minaexplorer/calculating-payments).

 To run, change the settings to your requirements in `payout.py` specifying at least a public key and ledger hash.
+It will only work for one epoch at a time.
 It uses a fee of 5% but update if yours is different.

 ```
 pip3 install -r requirements.txt